 Taking advantage of Google Fonts, no longer are websites stuck with the fonts Arial and Times New Roman.
 The WordPress themes I build on means your design is limited only by your imagination.

 WordPress allows you to transform your website into a feature rich eCommerce online shop with ease.
-Delivering enterprise-level quality & features which allow you to sell your products online and accept credit card payments through your chosen payment processor, typically PayPal or Realex.
+Delivering enterprise-level quality & features which allow you to sell your products online and accept credit card payments through your chosen payment processor, typically PayPal, Stripe or Realex.

 Redesigning websites today isn’t just about changing the look and feel, a good redesign goes much deeper than that.
 The functionality, presentation and search engine foundation are all things that are prompting website redesigns on a daily basis.